hsandid/EducationalGamePlatform/README.md

 Realized by Mehieddine Zeidan and Hadi Sandid during Fall 2020 for the course EECE 435L (Software Tools).

 This Education Game Platform is written in C++ and uses the QT framework.
-It offers a registration/login system, and two separate games (Snakes and Ladders & Cabo).
+It offers a registration/login system, and two separate games (Snakes and Ladders & Cabo) with various features.

 ## Documentation